 In the long run, this means money saved.
 Especially if you buy in bulk and store your food at home.
 If you have a garden and grow your own food, even better.
 FoodSaver calculates that their vacuum sealer can save the average family save up to $2700 per year!
 That’s enough to pay the average home electric bill for a year.

 Ah. here’s where we run into a bit of a snag.
 Sealing liquids.
 Say you made some soup or salsa or have some fruit juice that you would like to freeze.
 The vacuum sealer wants to suck out all of the air, sure.
 But it also wants to try and suck out the liquid.
 This is a problem.
-But, not something that can’t be overcome.
+But, you can overcome it.
 Here’s how:

 - Place your soup or other liquid in a bowl and place the bowl into the sealing bag.
 The sealer will remove the air surrounding the bowl and seal off the top without sucking up a bunch of the liquid in the process.